Frequently Asked Questions

 We supply water and chocolate on all trips.
 We also supply a light lunch (bakery filled roll) on our full day trips.
 We are limited by space because we have to carry everything into the canyons.

 We recommend you have a hearty breakfast beforehand and bring snacks for before and after your trip – as lunch is often quite late (around 1 pm).
-Our gear shed is located beside the Piha General Store which serves great coffee and has a large variety of food/drink options.
+Our gear shed is located beside the Piha General Store (26 Seaview Road, Piha) which serves great coffee and has a large variety of food/drink options.

 Vegetarian/vegan and gluten-free can be catered for on request.